Microsoft/azure-docs.pt-pt/articles/security-center/security-center-virtual-machine.md

 * [Definir políticas de segurança no Centro de Segurança do Azure](tutorial-security-policy.md) – Saiba como configurar políticas de segurança para as suas subscrições e grupos de recursos do Azure.
 * [Gerir e responder a alertas de segurança no Centro de Segurança do Azure](security-center-managing-and-responding-alerts.md) – Saiba como gerir e responder a alertas de segurança.
-* [Azure Security Center FAQ (FAQ do Centro de Segurança do Azure)](security-center-faq.md) – Encontre as perguntas mais frequentes acerca de como utilizar o serviço.
+* [FAQ - Máquinas Virtuais](faq-vms.md) -- Encontre perguntas frequentes sobre a utilização do serviço.